ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

   contents: |-
     # Welcome to the Ansible for Middleware workshop

-    In this interactive lab we will demonstrate how easy it is to use Ansible Automation Platform and the A4MW collections to setup complex environments, perform deployments, and operate day 0-1-2 tasks.
+    In this interactive workshop we will demonstrate how easy it is to use Ansible Automation Platform and the A4MW collections to setup complex environments, perform deployments, and operate day 0-1-2 tasks.

     In the first part will be on Ansible automation controller, the web-based UI interface for **Red Hat Ansible Automation Platform**.